thallesyasmim/hacker-chat/README.md

 ## :bookmark: About

-Hacker Chat is a cross-platform chat built using command line and Advanced JavaScript.
+Hacker Chat is a cross-platform chat built using command line.

 ## :rocket: Technologies